-- Subd.
+Subd.
 5. Log of use required.
 Requires a log of use to be maintained by the law enforcement agency.
-The contents of the log are provided in the law.
+The contents of the log are provided in the bill.
 The log is public, unless the agency determines the data are security data.
-A determination that the log is security data is subject to in camera judicial review. - Subd.
-6. Biennial audit.
-Requires a biennial, independent audit to determine whether the data are properly classified or destroyed, and whether the agency has complied with the requirements of subdivision 7.
+A determination that the log is security data is subject to in camera judicial review.

+Subd.
+6. Annual audit.
+Requires an annual, independent audit to determine whether the data are properly classified or destroyed, and whether the agency has complied with the requirements of subdivision 7.
 Summary results of the audit are public, and must be provided to the commissioner of administration, the legislature, and the legislative commission on data practices and personal data privacy.